Table of Contents Show

-Pistachios are heavy on fats, although cats will need fats in their diet, the amount of fat in this way is too much for cats.
-It is no news that meals that are high in fat are unhealthy for our feline friends and can lead to enormous weight gain and ultimately pancreatitis.
+Pistachios are heavy in fats, and although cats will need fats in their diet, the amount of fat in this way is too much for cats.
+It is no news that meals that are high in fat are unhealthy for our feline friends and can lead to enormous weight gain and, ultimately, pancreatitis.

 Pancreatitis is a health condition where the pancreas, liver, or intestines are inflamed.
 The symptoms of pancreatitis in cats are;

 - General weakness.

 Usually, a lot of packaged pistachios are very high in salt.
 Salts can be very fatal to your cat’s health.
 When cats eat pistachios in excess, they are at high risk of sodium poisoning.
 The following are the signs of salt poisoning;

 Molds always find a way to form on pistachios, these molds may not be exactly harmful to humans but they can be very toxic to cats.
 This ingestion of these molds in cats can cause aflatoxin toxicity, a fungus infection.